FCC chairman tells Time Warner to end Dodgers TV dispute

-LOS ANGELES, July 29 (Reuters) - The chairman of the Federal Communications Commission told Time Warner Inc on Tuesday to end its dispute with DirecTV and other cable operators that has left most fans of the Los Angeles Dodgers baseball team unable to watch games on local television.
+LOS ANGELES (Reuters) - The chairman of the Federal Communications Commission told Time Warner Inc on Tuesday to end its dispute with DirecTV and other cable operators that has left most fans of the Los Angeles Dodgers baseball team unable to watch games on local television.

 In a strongly worded letter, FCC chairman Tom Wheeler expressed “strong concern” over Time Warner Cable’s actions to charge fees to other cable networks to air the games.